Can you identify this painting? It looks very old and very damaged. It seems to represent an aqueduct.

 It is pretty amazing stuff.
 You can zoom into the cracks on the canvas, see single brush strokes and maybe identify new species of moulds.

-By the way, the angel in Leonardo's Annunciation was one of the best performers in the Angelic Gymnastics Competition which I held some time ago.
+By the way, the angel in Leonardo’s Annunciation was one of the best performers in the gymnastics competition for Angels which I organised some time ago.

 Last quiz.
 Whose (left? right?) eye is this?